isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

 #################

 Let's start with a few simple examples to explore some of the available fields in these COSMIC tables.
-Note that all of these examples are in "Standard SQL" so make sure that you have enabled it.
+Note that all of these examples are in "Standard SQL", so make sure that you have enabled it.

-**1. How many mutations have been observed across KRAS?**
+**1. How many mutations have been observed in KRAS?**

 .. code-block:: sql